How To Handle Your Child's Temper Tantrums

 It was supposed to be a fun outing for 5-year-old Arav and his parents.
 They were at a mall to spend the evening.
 And then, Arav spotted the toy store.
 As he passed the tempting store front, he tried to pull his mother into the store.
 She tried to hold him back saying they could come back later.
 But, Arav began pleading and whining.
 This soon escalated to weeping, shouting, and finally, Arav threw himself to the ground.
 A full-blown, classic temper tantrum was on display!

-Arav’s parents looked as if they wanted to disappear, as people walking by looked at them – some disapprovingly and some pityingly.
-And then they did what they usually do – they gave in!
+Arav’s parents looked as if they wanted to disappear.
+People walked by looking at them – some disapprovingly and some with pity.
+A few moments later, Arav's parents did what most parents usually do – gave in!
 They hustled Arav into the toy store.
 Round one to Arav!